mahmutbedir/matchstick-plus-support/README.md

-# CopyBridge Support Page
+# Matchstick Plus Support Page

-This repository contains the support page for the CopyBridge mobile application.
+This repository contains the support page for the Matchstick Plus mobile puzzle game.

 ## Features